2022 Nobel Prize in Physics and the End of Mechanistic Materialism

 But, philosophical preferences aside (which can hugely differ, as in the case of Einstein and Bohr), the inherent non-locality of PWT inevitably leads to both conceptual and severe technical problems in attempts to extend nonrelativistic quantum mechanics into the relativistic domain, and especially to the deeper, underlying quantum field theory \cite{BohmianMechanicsStanford}.
 This was likely the main reason why Einstein was not satisfied with Bohm's proposal, in spite of its realism (besides, he found it ``too cheap'' \cite{BellCheapBohm}).
-Bell, too, was aware of the existence of the pilot-wave theory, and also of its problem with non-locality.
-In his view, it would have been a perfect theory, if it was not for this problem.
+Bell, \cor{while favoring this view of quantum mechanics, was also aware} of its problem with non-locality.
+In his \cor{opinion, the PWT} would have been a perfect theory, if it was not for this problem.
 As we explained, Bell eventually arrived at his theorem by attempting to answer the question of whether it was possible to improve the Bohmian mechanics in a way that would retain its realism but also remove the troubling non-local features (which motivated his formulation of the theorem statement via hidden variables).
-The conclusion of Bell's theorem -- that no such improved theory can exist that would be compatible with predictions of quantum mechanics -- was immediately disappointing to the author since the prospect of experimentally invalidating quantum theory sounded implausible.
+The conclusion of Bell's theorem -- that no such improved hidden-variable theory can exist that would be compatible with predictions of quantum mechanics -- was immediately disappointing to the author since the prospect of experimentally invalidating quantum theory sounded implausible.